TheAlyxGreen/BoltInspector-old/README.md

 ## Links

+For information on the program itself and how to use it, check out [the Wiki](https://github.com/89yoyos/BoltInspector/wiki)

 This project is covered under the MIT License.
 Details can be found [here](./LICENSE)

 For the latest progress, check out the [Change Log](./docs/CHANGELOG.md)